ofajs/ofa-v4-docs/docs/en/api/others/stanz.md

 In the `$` instance, using property names starting with the underscore `_` means that these values will not be watched by the `watch` or `watchTick` methods.
 This is useful for some temporary or private properties, as you can freely change them without triggering the listeners.

-Here is an example demonstrating how to use underscore-prefixed attribute values to avoid being monitored:
+Here is an example demonstrating how to use underscore-prefixed property values to avoid being monitored:

 <html-viewer>